markusfalk/dndresden/README.md

 Also, there are classes for the dice.
 The class itself does not influence the score.
 Rather it is an indicator for rareness or price.

-- Wood: cheap dice sets with no special design or typography.
+- Wood: cheap dice sets with no special design.
-- Stone: standard dice sets, usually from known vendors.
+- Stone: standard dice sets.
-- Silver: These dice sets are the upper middle class with some special design.
+- Silver: These dice sets are the upper middle class with some special design or material.
-- Gold (norse foundry): Special care is taken to produce these extraordinary dice.
+- Gold: Special care is taken to produce these extraordinary dice.
 - Legendary: The rarest of them all.
 Created with exceptional and outstanding creativity or attention to material and production quality.